Student Loan Lawsuit Settlement Amount to $7.5 billion

-- As the final settlement amount has not been disclosed, a hearing is set to occur on July 28, 2022, to determine the total amount the members of the class-action lawsuit will receive.
+- As the final settlement amount has yet to be disclosed, a hearing is set to occur on July 28, 2022, to determine the total amount the members of the class-action lawsuit will receive.

-A recent class-action lawsuit has led to a settlement of approximately $7.5 billion for student loan borrowers who claim the Department of Education, under the Trump administration, had intentionally not followed regulations implemented by the Obama administration, which led to many people having their debt relief claims denied.
-Around 264,000 class members will be compensated for the actions of the Department of Education.
+A recent class-action lawsuit has led to a settlement of approximately $7.5 billion for student loan borrowers.
+The claim is against the Department of Education, under the Trump administration, which had intentionally not followed regulations implemented by the Obama administration.
+Doing so is believed to have led to many people having their debt relief claims denied.
+As a result, around 264,000 class members will be compensated for the actions of the Department of Education.

 Details of the Lawsuit